Margarete Buber-Neumann: Anti-communism

 In 1951, she became editor of the political journal Die Aktion.
 In 1957, she published Von Potsdam nach Moskau: Stationen eines Irrweges ("From Potsdam to Moscow: Stations of an Erring Way").
 In 1959, Koestler asked her to join him at his home in Alpbach to meet Whittaker Chambers and his wife, Esther Shemitz, while they were visiting Europe.
 On 24 June 1959, Chambers wrote in a letter:

 Then K had the idea to wire Greta Buber-Neumann: 'Komme schleunigst.
 Gute Weine.
 Außerdem, Whittaker C.'...
 There we sat and talked, not merely about the experiences of our life...
 We realized that, of our particular breed, the old activists, we are almost the only survivors – the old activists who were articulate, consequent revolutionists, and not merely agents.

 In 1963, she published a biography of her Ravensbrück friend Milena Jesenská Kafkas Freundin Milena.
-In 1976, she published Die erloschene Flamme: Schicksale meiner Zeit (The Extinct Flame: Fates of My Time) in which she argued that Nazism and communism practically the same.
+In 1976, she published Die erloschene Flamme: Schicksale meiner Zeit (The Extinct Flame: Fates of My Time) in which she argued that Nazism and communism are practically the same.

 Regarding Communism and Nazism, Buber-Neumann wrote:

 Between the misdeeds of Hitler and those of Stalin, in my opinion, there exists only a quantitative difference....
 I don't know if the Communist idea, if its theory, already contained a basic fault or if only the Soviet practice under Stalin betrayed the original idea and established in the Soviet Union a kind of Fascism.